gocanto/relay/README.md

 proper type object throughout a promotion mapper to ensure given incoming data abides by its expected type.

 ## How does it work?
-Relay is a self-contained attribute bag that maps their values using promoters that parse given incoming payloads into valid data transfer objects.
-Thus, you will be able to remove the ability to work with unstructured data in your application by using proper types through wrappers that take care of any sanitation and constraints validation logic.
+Relay is a self-contained attribute bag that maps its values using promoters that parse given incoming payloads into valid data transfer objects.
+Thus, you will have the option to remove the ability to work with unstructured data in your application by using proper types through wrappers that take care of any sanitation and validation logic constraints.

 ## What are promoters?
 A promoter is a data structure that allows us to map given data with the desired data type.
 By doing so, we will be able